SamFu1113/Unix-programming/README.md

 	- Your favorite GUI debugger (ddd, kdbg, etc.)
 	- Your favorite text editor (kwrite, emacs, vi, etc.)

-## First UNIX instruction you should learn
+## First UNIX instruction I should learn

 - man
 	- “man command” to look for how to use certain command